D-Bishop/WeatherGadget/README.md

 ## Create a local weather display
 In which Marin & David create an e-ink display that mimicks the Brookstone one on the fridge.
-This will use a Raspberry Pi & e-ink display
+This will use a Raspberry Pi & e-ink display.

 * Read weather data from weather.gov
 * Parse data (JSON)